-- The person or persons responsible for the contravention and/or - The captain of the offending side in the event that the person or persons are not able to be identified, or where the umpires believe the contravention was planned or systematic to the extent that the captain either knew, or ought to have known that the contravention was occurring. - The Match Referee shall then take such action as is considered appropriate against the person/s concerned.
+- The person or persons responsible for the contravention and/or - The captain of the offending side in the event that the person or persons are not able to be identified, or where the umpires believe the contravention was planned or systematic to the extent that the captain either knew, or ought to have known that the contravention was occurring.

+The Match Referee shall then take such action as is considered appropriate against the person/s concerned.

-If person/s responsible for changing the condition of the ball are later identified (and there is no indication of captain of the offending side having knowledge of the contravention) then any CoC report brought against the captain of the offending side is to be withdrawn.
+If person/s responsible for changing the condition of the ball are later identified then any CoC report brought against the captain of the offending side is to be withdrawn.

-- 41.3.6 If the umpires agree that in the match there has been any further instance by that team of unfairly changing the condition of the ball they shall repeat the procedures in 41.3.5. - 41.3.7 If the umpires believe that saliva has been applied to the ball the umpires shall: - 41.3.7.1 If it is the first instance during an innings, summon the captain of the fielding side and issue a first warning - 41.3.7.2 If it is the second instance during an innings, summon the captain of the fielding side and issue a second and final warning and warn the captain of the fielding side that any further such offence by any member of the team during the innings shall result in the award of 5 Penalty runs to the batting side - 41.3.7.3 If it is a third or subsequent instance, award 5 Penalty runs to the batting side - 41.3.7.4 The ball shall not be changed but the umpires shall wipe the ball with an appropriate cloth - 41.3.8 Use of saliva in breach of 41.3.2.1 above shall not, in and of itself, be considered an offence under Article 2.16 of the CA Code of Conduct (Changing the conditions of the ball in breach of clause 41.3 of the CA Sheffield Shield, One Day Cup/WNCL and W/BBL Playing Conditions)
+- 41.3.6 If the umpires agree that in the match there has been any further instance by that team of unfairly changing the condition of the ball they shall repeat the procedures in 41.3.5 - 41.3.7 If the umpire believes that saliva has been applied to the ball the umpires shall: - 41.3.7.1 If it is the first instance during an innings, summon the captain of the fielding side and issue a first warning - 41.3.7.2 If it is a second instance during an innings, summon the captain of the fielding side and issue a second and final warning and warn the captain of the fielding side that any further such offence by any member of the team during the innings shall result in the award of 5 Penalty runs to the batting side - 41.3.7.3 If it is a third or subsequent instance award 5 Penalty runs to the batting side - 41.3.7.4 The ball shall not be changed but the umpires shall wipe the ball with an appropriate cloth - 41.3.8 Use of saliva in breach of 41.3.2.1 above shall not in and of itself be considered an offence under Article 2.16 of the CA Code of Conduct (Changing the condition of the ball in breach of clause 41.3 of the CA Sheffield Shield, One Day Cup/WNCL and W/BBL Playing Conditions)